 Fully active, with the DDRC-24 of Mini-DSP and Ice-Power amplifiers

-Some time ago infected with the DIY-LS virus, I was interested in the history of the DXT-Mon pursued - ultimately designed in "competition" to a widely used reference monitor of the same size.
-The highest quality LS I ever had were compact Focal with Beryllium HT, as a current reference serve me mainly Stax and Audeze headphones with appropriate DIY amplifiers.
+Some time ago infected with the DIY-LS virus, I followed the development of the DXT-Mon with interest - ultimately designed in "competition" with a widely used reference monitor of the same size.
+The highest quality LS that I have owned so far were compact Focal with beryllium HT, the current reference for me is mainly Stax and Audeze headphones with corresponding DIY amplifiers.

-After I had been looking for higher quality new speakers for my little "music room" for a while, the finished product fit into my prey scheme.
+After I had been looking for new, high-quality speakers for my little “music room” for a while, the finished product fit exactly into my loot scheme.

 When it finally became clear that Alexander also released the DSP data for common systems for his projects, there was no stopping him, because I wanted to build actively right from the start.
 The 9,5l version was built.